marshrossney/CV/index.md

 __\[In progress\] Fellow of the Higher Education Academy__

 I am currently progressing through the [Postgraduate Certificate in Academic Practice](https://www.ed.ac.uk/institute-academic-development/learning-teaching/cpd/postgraduate-certificate) course run by the Institute for Academic Development at the University of Edinburgh.
-Successful completion of this course (expected in February 2024) makes me eligible to become a Fellow of the Higher Education Academy.
+This course is accredited by the Higher Education Academy at Fellowship level.
+Expected completion: Feb 2024.

 `2022`
 __Associate Fellow of the Higher Education Academy__

 I completed the [Introduction to Academic Practice](https://www.ed.ac.uk/institute-academic-development/learning-teaching/cpd/intro-ap) course run by the Institute for Academic Development at the University of Edinburgh.
-This resulted in accreditation by the Higher Education Academy Associate Fellowship.
+This course is accredited by the Higher Education Academy at Associate Fellowship level.

 ### Experience

+`2022-Present`
+__Edinburgh Teaching Award Mentor__

+Mentoring participants of [EdTA](https://www.ed.ac.uk/institute-academic-development/learning-teaching/cpd/teaching-award) at Category 1 level.

 `2019-Present`
 __Tutor and Demonstrator__